Schools and the Designated Teacher Role

 - Allocate a dedicated Virtual School Teacher and Advisor

 - Provide Pupil Premium to make individual impact

-- Provide you with a code to access your app THVS Learn , where you will find a range of courses to support young people and lead change in your school.
-Please contact your Virtual School teacher, or Shahirul Bashar for your code.
+- Provide you with a code to access your app THVS Learn , where you will find a range of courses to support you to lead change in your school.
+Please contact your Virtual School teacher for your access code.

 - Offer assistance and guidance to complete a child's EHCP

 - Provide advice regarding agreed outcomes during a PEP meeting

 - Advise on and provide excellent trauma and attatchment training for DTs and related staff.